 Camp Chef produces six premium wood flavors and two blends of BBQ pellets:

-All are made from 100-percent hardwood and are all natural, containing no fillers and no additives.
+All are made from 100-percent hardwood and are all natural, containing no fillers or additives.

-These premium hardwood pellets come in 20lb bags and contain a proprietary mix of alder wood and the scented wood on the label, according to the company.
+These premium hardwood pellets come in 20-lb bags and contain a proprietary mix of alder wood and the wood listed on the label (according to the Camp Chef).

 They are flavored with 100% real hardwoods, not oils or additives, and can be used on all outdoor BBQ grills, gas grills, and charcoal grills.

-Packaged in 5-pound bags these hardwood pellets produce unique aromas suitable for grilling or smoking all your poultry, pork, or beef.
+Packaged in 5-pound bags, these hardwood pellets produce unique aromas suitable for grilling or smoking all of your poultry, pork, and beef.